Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 1. You’ve set up a Terraform configuration for Azure resources

-You’ve not just learned about Terraform - you’ve experienced the full lifecycle of infrastructure as code.
-That’s no small feat!
+You’ve experienced the full lifecycle of infrastructure as code.
+That’s a significant achievement!

 Key Takeaways